-This course is meant for the UG students, focusing on systematics and taxonomy of selected gamopetalae, monochlamydeae and monocot families.
+This course is meant for the student in Botany major, focusing on systematics and taxonomy of selected gamopetalae, monochlamydeae and monocot families.
 The course blends theoretical knowledge and practical skills, including hands-on training in plant description and identification, field visits, and herbarium techniques.